tsnolan23/laptop-setup/README.md

 [casks]: https://formulae.brew.sh/cask/
 [font cask]: https://github.com/Homebrew/homebrew-cask-fonts/tree/master/Casks

-The VS Code settings and bash aliases can be customized by modifying the `vscode_settings.json` and `.bash_profile` files respectively.
+The VS Code settings and zsh aliases can be customized by modifying the `vscode_settings.json` and `.zshrc` files respectively.
 That file is simply copied over as part of the setup!